davidesclosa/davidesclosa.github.io/README.md

 # Research Interests {#research}

 ## Dynamical Systems, Graphs, and Graph Limits
 Dynamical systems on graphs occur naturally as models of real-life phenomena.
-Typically, vertices represent some dynamical quantities and edges represents interactions between these quantities.
+Typically, vertices represent some dynamical quantities and edges represents interactions between them.
+Contrary to

 For each fixed graph~$G$, the goal is understanding the collective behavior of the system.

 I am particularly in two aspects. interested in the relation between combinatorial properties of the underlying graph and long-term properties of the associated dynamics.
 I obtained results relating graph homology, graph coverings, and symmetries to dynamics.
 And graph limits.
 [Visit Example](https://www.example.com)